Effect of magnetic field on jet transport coefficient $\hat{q}$: Jet transport coefficient

 whose isotropic expression will be

-The unknown constant $C$ in Eq.~(\ref{Micro_B0}) has been obtained in terms of relaxation time $\tau_c$ with the help of relaxation time approximation (RTA) based relativistic Boltzmann equation (RBE)~\cite{JD_eta}.
+The unknown constant $C$ in Eq.~(\ref{Micro_B0}) was obtained in terms of relaxation time $\tau_c$ with the help of relaxation time approximation (RTA) based relativistic Boltzmann equation (RBE)~\cite{JD_eta}.

-Now, in presence of magnetic field, instead of a single traceless velocity gradient tensor $C_{ij}$, we get 5 independent traceless tensors - one set is proposed in Ref.~\cite{Landau} and another set is proposed by Refs.~\cite{XGH1,XGH2}.
-Therefore, we get two sets of 5 shear viscosity components ${\tilde\eta}_{0,1,2,3,4}$~\cite{JD_eta,Asutosh,HRGB} and $\eta_{0,1,2,3,4}$~\cite{Denicol,JD_eta}.
-They are interconnected and the two main components with respect to the direction of applied magnetic field are as follows:
+In presence of magnetic field, five independent traceless tensors are proposed in Refs.~\cite{Landau, XGH1, XGH2} instead of a single traceless velocity gradient tensor $C^{ij}$.
+Two interconnected sets of five shear viscosity components ${\tilde\eta}_{0,1,2,3,4}$~\cite{JD_eta,Asutosh,HRGB} and $\eta_{0,1,2,3,4}$~\cite{Denicol,JD_eta} are obtained.
+The two main components based on the direction of the applied magnetic field are as follows: